heroku/cowboy/manual/cowboyku_rest.md

 >
 > Return whether the request is malformed.
 >
-> Cowboy has already performed all the necessary checks
+> Cowboyku has already performed all the necessary checks
 > by the time this function is called, so few resources
 > are expected to implement it.
 >